ebzzry/ebzzry.github.io/src/en/emacs-tips-2.md

 want to move the cursor to the center, top, and bottom positions, relative to the window, similar to Vim’s <kbd>H</kbd>, <kbd>M</kbd>, and <kbd>L</kbd> commands.

-However, it’s not very efficient when specifically targetting areas of the screen.
+However, it’s not very efficient when specifically targeting areas of the screen.
 The commands below position point, specifically to the top, center, and bottom window positions, respectively.

 ```lisp